-P-3 Pattern #4 (SFMR Coastal): A break-away/non-standard pattern in which the P-3 flies perpendicular to the coastline, across the bathymetry gradient, in a region with near constant surface winds.
+P-3 Pattern #3: SFMR Coastal: a break-away/non-standard pattern in which the P-3 flies perpendicular to the coastline, across the bathymetry gradient, in a region with near constant surface winds.
 After flying away from the coast for about 27 n mi (50 km), the P-3 would turn downwind and then back towards the coast repeating a similar line as the first leg.
+This pattern can also be flown in reverse with the first leg flying towards the coast.
+It would be ideal to have the WSRA collecting surface wave spectra data as well.